| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 As described above, the Remedial Investigation and the Feasibility Study have been completed and a cleanup plan has been selected.
 The Record of Decision, which outlines the remedy for the site, was completed in September 2007.
 EPA has completed negotiations with responsible parties for those parties to design and construct the remedy under EPA oversight.
 The Consent Decree was entered by the Court in November 2010, and the design of the remedy was completed in 2013.
-Construction of the remedy will began in the spring of 2014 and is expected to be completed in 2016.
+Construction of the remedy began in the spring of 2014 and is expected to be completed in 2016.

 While construction is underway, all excavation and consolidation of contaminated soils and sediments will be confined to the site.
 No contaminated soil or sediment will be moved off site.
 Clean fill and other construction materials will be trucked in for the purpose of capping the landfill's northern and southern lobes.
-EPA expects that transport of fill involving significant truck traffic will begin in late June 2014.

-The estimated cleanup schedule is as follows (almost all construction activity will take place between April and November):
+The estimated remaining cleanup schedule is as follows (almost all construction activity will take place between April and November):

 During 2016: Completion of construction activities.
 Expected to include completion of access roads, wetlands restoration and fencing.